Tanq16/blog_site/_posts/2020-05-30-linux-cli-netcat.md

     print(answer)
 ```

-The output is as follows →
+The output is as follows &rarr;

 ```
 $ python x.py